 Can I change my child's surname after separation?

-However what happens if you cannot agree on what name your child should have?
+What happens if you and your former partner do not agree on what surname your child should use?

 All change of name applications are decided on a case by case basis.
 The best interests of your child will always be the primary consideration and will override the wishes of both parents.
-While the wishes of your child will be taken into account, the best interests of your child in consideration of the above factors will determine whether an application is successful.
+While the wishes of your child must be taken into account, the best interests of your child in consideration of the above factors will determine whether an application is successful.

 Author: Matthew Carney